Specialized Trail Short Review

 The Trail Shorts come in even waist sizes between 28 and 44.
 We like this approach since you can probably get closer to your actual size than with the small through extra-large sizing system.
 Our size 32 shorts fit true to size.
 If you twisted our arms, we would say they might fit ever-so-slightly on the small side of the spectrum for a size 32 waist.
 The waistband has external adjustment straps to quickly and securely fine-tune the fit.
 They have a relaxed, but not overly baggy, fit with a 13.5-inch inseam.
 When standing, the shorts drop down around the middle of the knee, and they rise just above the kneecap when seated and pedaling.

-The Trail Shorts scored well in terms of pedal friendliness.
+The Trail Shorts score well in terms of pedal friendliness.
 We would have no problem sitting down and spinning away for hours on end while wearing them.
 The pedaling motion is unrestricted and the woven polyester stretch material feels good against the skin and doesn't put up any resistance.
 The length of the inseam feels just right and they don't hang up on the top of the knee, and they aren't so baggy that they catch a lot of wind or bounce around while pedaling.

 Features